Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 When's the best time to take a warm bath?

 Now comes the million-dollar question - When?
 When's the perfect time to indulge in a hot bath or a warm shower?
-Usually, you should take a hot bath almost 1-2 hours before your sleep.
+Usually, you should take a hot bath about 1-2 hours before going to sleep.

 Two women enjoying Arabic baths

 Why not right before sleeping?
-Because your body doesn’t have a constant temperature and it keeps on reducing its temperature as the day ends signaling itself to rest.
+Because your body doesn’t have a constant temperature, it keeps reducing its temperature as the day ends, signaling itself to rest.
 When you take a hot shower, it makes your body warm and toasty for a brief time.
 Once that time passes, it starts cooling down, which takes almost 90 minutes.
-So you should give your body a window to settle down on a temperature that is conducive to your sleep.
+So you should give your body a window to settle down at a temperature that is conducive to your sleep.

 Studies show that a warm bath also improves your odds of falling asleep by a significant percentage if taken at the right time that's natural for your body.